-BAF 332 Commercial Bank Management
+BAF 332 Commercial Bank Management 3.00 credit hours

 BAF 332 Commercial Bank Management Three credit hours An analysis of the theory, issues, and practice of commercial banking from a financial management perspective.
 Includes the use of bank computer simulation.
 Prerequisites: BAF 330 and BAF 331